What is Food Chemistry?

 - Fermentation of dairy products: Apart from natural fermentation, to speed up the process we use microorganisms which aid the process of conversion from lactose to lactic acid.

-- Fat & Sugar Substitutes: We know how fat & sugar cause different ailments, but with the help of food chemistry, chemists are coming up with substitutes which offers the same taste without the bad effects.
+- Fat & Sugar Substitutes: We know how fat & sugar cause different ailments, but with the help of food chemistry, chemists are coming up with substitutes which offer the same taste without the bad effects.

-Components of the food we eat:
+Components of the Food we eat

 Water is a major component of almost every type of food we eat.
 But water also provides a place for bacterial growth which leads to food spoilage.
 Thus measuring the amount of water in a food item can be used to measure the shell life of an object.

 The shelf life can be altered by different methods such as: